rstudio/shiny/README.md

 Shiny is a new package from RStudio that makes it incredibly easy to build interactive web applications with R.

-For an introduction and examples, visit the [Shiny homepage](http://www.rstudio.com/shiny/).
+For an introduction and examples, visit the [Shiny Dev Center](http://shiny.rstudio.com/).

 ## Features